justinthelaw/uds-rke2/README.md

 ### UDS CLI Aliasing

-Below are instructions for adding UDS CLI aliases that are useful for deployments.
+Below are instructions for adding UDS CLI aliases that are useful for deployments that occur in an air-gap with only the UDS CLI binary available to the delivery engineer.

 For general CLI UX, put the following in your shell configuration (e.g., `/root/.bashrc`):